Review of Penal Code 136.1 Dissuading a Witness or Victim Law and Defenses

 If you were accused of tampering with a witness, our criminal attorneys can use a variety of defenses to fight the charges, such as:

-• no intent,
+- no intent,

-• lack of knowledge or malice,
+- lack of knowledge or malice,

-• false allegation.
+- false allegation.

-Further, we may be able to produce evidence that the allegations against you are false or there is insufficient evidence to obtain a conviction beyond a reasonable doubt.
+Further, we can produce evidence that the allegations against you are false or insufficient evidence to obtain a conviction beyond a reasonable doubt.
 Violating Penal Code 136.1 PC is a serious crime with harsh consequences.

-If you or a family member are under investigation or already charged with witness intimidation in violation of PC 36.1, contact our law firm to review the details.
+If you or a family member are under investigation or already charged with witness intimidation in violation of PC 36.1, please contact our law firm to review the details.

 Cron, Israels & Stark is a top-ranked criminal defense law located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We also have an office at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.
 We offer a free case evaluation at (424) 372-3112.